Education in Japan: Lower secondary school

 Instruction in primary schools is often in the form of lectures.
-Teachers also use other Media, such as television and Radio, and there is some laboratory work.
+Teachers also use other media, such as television and radio, and there is some laboratory work.
 By 1989 about 45% of all public primary schools had computers, including schools that used them only for administrative purposes.
 All course contents are specified in the Course of Study for Lower-Secondary Schools.
 Some subjects, such as Japanese language and mathematics, are coordinated with the elementary curriculum.
 Others, such as foreign-language study, begin at this level, though from April 2011, English became a compulsory part of the elementary school curriculum.
 The junior school curriculum covers Japanese language, social studies, mathematics, science, music, fine arts, health, and physical education.
 All students are also exposed to industrial arts and homemaking.
 Moral education and special activities continue to receive attention.
-Most students also participate in one of a range of school clubs that occupy them until around 6 p.m. most weekdays (including weekends and often before school as well), as part of an effort to address juvenile delinquency..

-A growing number of primary school students also attend juku, private extracurricular study schools, in the evenings and on weekends.
-A focus by students upon these other studies and the increasingly structured demands upon students' time have been criticized by teachers and in the media for contributing to a decline in classroom standards and student performance in recent years.

 The ministry recognizes a need to improve the teaching of all foreign languages, especially English.
-To improve instruction in spoken English, the government invites many young native speakers of English to Japan to serve as assistants to school boards and prefectures under its Japan Exchange and Teaching Program (JET).
+To improve instruction in spoken English, the government invites many young native speakers of English to Japan to serve as assistants to school boards and prefectures under its Japan Exchange and Teaching Programme (JET).
 Beginning with 848 participants in 1987, the program grew to a high of 6,273 participants in 2002.
-The program was in a decline in recent years due to several factors, including shrinking local school budgets funding the program, as well as an increasing number of school boards hiring their foreign native speakers directly or through lower-paying, private agencies.
-Today, the program is again growing due to English becoming a compulsory part of the elementary school curriculum in 2011/21**.
+Today, the program is again growing due to English becoming a compulsory part of the elementary school curriculum in 2011.
+As of July 2023, 5,831 language teachers are hired through the JET programme, most of them coming from the United States, the United Kingdom, Canada and Australia.
+The total number of foreign nationals hired as language teachers is 20,249 as of 2021.